Representation of a Lie group: Dual representations

 The dual of an irreducible representation is always irreducible, but may or may not be isomorphic to the original representation.
 In the case of the group SU(3), for example, the irreducible representations are labeled by a pair $(m_1,m_2)$ of non-negative integers.
 The dual of the representation associated to $(m_1,m_2)$ is the representation associated to $(m_2,m_1)$.

 Lie group versus Lie algebra representations

 Overview

 In many cases, it is convenient to study representations of a Lie group by studying representations of the associated Lie algebra.
 In general, however, not every representation of the Lie algebra comes from a representation of the group.
-This fact is, for example, lying behind the distinction between integer spin and half-integer spin in quantum mechanics.
+For example, this underlies the distinction between integer spin and half-integer spin in quantum mechanics.
 On the other hand, if G is a simply connected group, then a theorem says that we do, in fact, get a one-to-one correspondence between the group and Lie algebra representations.